 - RUI leaves too many victims without the reassurance and protection that bail conditions can provide (because no conditions can be attached to RUI, as with bail)

 It was also found that some police forces were not following national guidance which was issued in January 2019.
 This outlines how police should decide whether a suspect is bailed or released under investigation.
 Some officers were not even aware of the guidelines.
-In other places, IT systems had not been updated to allow for the proper recording of suspects who were released under investigation.
+In other places, IT systems had not been updated to allow for the proper recording of suspects who were RUI.

 Criminal defence lawyers